The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 The CEO starts to wonder if anyone on the team is really stepping up.
 The narrative becomes about the people rather than the system.
 And that framing makes the real problem harder to see, because the solution looks like finding better people rather than building better architecture.

-Gallup's meta-analysis of more than 100,000 teams found that knowing what is expected at work is one of the strongest predictors of performance, engagement, and retention.
-It is not a nice-to-have.
-It is a fundamental prerequisite.
+Spencer Stuart's research on leadership teams confirms the pattern: CEOs consistently underestimate how much of their frustration traces back to expectations they never clearly set.
+And Gallup's meta-analysis of more than 100,000 teams found that knowing what is expected at work is one of the strongest predictors of performance, engagement, and retention.
+It is foundational.
 And yet most growing companies treat expectation-setting as an informal process, something that happens in conversation rather than in writing.

 The person is rarely the whole problem.
 The system is almost always part of it.